galexrt/presentation-gitlab-k8s/README.md

 # presentation-gitlab-k8s
 These are the example files for my presentation about GitLab + Kubernetes for Continuous Integration and Delivery.
-These files may also be used in my other GitLab posts about GitLab CI.
+They are also partly used in my GitLab CI posts.

 ![Kubernetes and GitLab](/media/kubernetes-and-gitLab.png)

-**INFO** This isn't the best way to deploy to K8s, this is more of an example how simple it can be.
+**INFO** This isn't the best way to deploy application Docker images to K8s, this is more of an example how simple it can be.

 The presentation can be found here: [Kubernetes - WYNTK - GitLab CI + Kubernetes Presentation](https://edenmal.moe/post/2017/Kubernetes-WYNTK-GitLab-CI-Kubernetes-Presentation/).
-The blog post these files were specifically used in is here: [GitLab + Kubernetes: Perfect Match for Continuous Delivery with Container](https://edenmal.moe/post/2017/GitLab-Kubernetes-Perfect-Match-for-Continuous-Delivery-with-Container/).
+The blog post these files are specifically used in is here: [GitLab + Kubernetes: Perfect Match for Continuous Delivery with Container](https://edenmal.moe/post/2017/GitLab-Kubernetes-Perfect-Match-for-Continuous-Delivery-with-Container/).

 An uptodate list of all my blog posts around GitLab and Kubernetes can be found on [this page](https://edenmal.moe/tags/gitlab/).
-This list is just an excerpt:
+This list is just an excerpt of some of my GitLab posts:
 * [GitLab + Kubernetes: Perfect Match for Continuous Delivery with Container](https://edenmal.moe/post/2017/GitLab-Kubernetes-Perfect-Match-for-Continuous-Delivery-with-Container/)
 * [Kubernetes - WYNTK - GitLab CI + Kubernetes Presentation](https://edenmal.moe/post/2017/Kubernetes-WYNTK-GitLab-CI-Kubernetes-Presentation/)
 * [GitLab + Kubernetes: Running CI Runners in Kubernetes](https://edenmal.moe/post/2017/GitLab-Kubernetes-Running-CI-Runners-in-Kubernetes/)